collapsed-stacks/startups/questions/3972/what-is-the-best-way-to-reach-out-to-designers-and-3d-modelers-who-would-love-to.md

 - posted by: [SRDC](https://stackexchange.com/users/5438059/srdc) on 2015-08-26
 - score: 1

-<p><em>INDUSTRY</em> forums for the various groups - like SolidWorks/Inventor/etc forums, maker forums, CAD forums, Eng-Tip forums, etc. would be good places to put out the word.</p>
+*INDUSTRY* forums for the various groups - like SolidWorks/Inventor/etc forums, maker forums, CAD forums, Eng-Tip forums, etc. would be good places to put out the word.

 ## Answer 7415